GPUOpen-Tools/radeon_gpu_profiler/docs/source/WavefrontOccupancy.rst

    which render target or attachment type (color, depth-only, compute).
    These three types are assigned a base color, and each pass within each type is assigned a different shade of the base color.
-This can be useful to visualize when the application attempted render different portions of a scene.
+This can be useful to visualize when the application attempted to render different portions of a scene.

 -  **Color by command buffer.** Shows each event in a color associated